| Overview: Apart from verbal-language communication, there is another important

 -- In China, shows affection, otherwise might cause

--- In Britain or America, means giving comfort, consolation
+offense-- In Britain or America, means giving comfort, consolation

 or encouragement between close friends.